opendnssec/opendnssec/contrib/ods-sequencer/ods-sequencer.md

 The main installation of the bunker and operational environments is the same as on a normal installation, there are only slight differences.

+# Description

+The set-up consist of two functional sites.

+The operational site, which role it is to:
+- keep a full zone file signed using an available ZSK key pair;
+- receiving updates on the zone file and sending out notifications when signed;
+- incorporating an already signed key set from the other functional site;

+The bunker, which role it is to:
+- produce key pairs (both KSK and ZSK);
+- sign key sets (a selection of public keys) using the KSK private key;
+- generate a script to perform key roll-overs for any selected period of time;

+The scripted scenario replaces the roll of the enforcer on the operational site.
+The script describes a set of actions to be taken at specific times regarding the keys and key sets in use on the operational site.

+OpenDNSSEC is normally used in a re-active manner.
+Performing actions when it sees fit according to described and observed propagation delays of its actions.
+The enforcer of this key roll-over procedure does work according to a fixed schedule, but determines a next step time and time again.
+This allow the operator to tune delays and even do a simultaneous roll-over even though a roll-over procedure is already happening.

+The enforcer will give out instructions on each step on how to perform a roll- over procedure (such as introducing a new key, or starting to use a key for signing purposes).
+However the timing of these steps is not fixed due to the ability to change tactics in the roll-over as well as small variations in timings.

+Although not really a procedure, it is possible to capture these instructions from the enforcer and thus describe the steps to be taken and create a scripted scenario for this, if we would fast-forward the enforcer into time.

+This is already possible with the enforcer, and we can capture the transitions from the enforcer for a simulated future period of time.

+It is in principle also possible to restore the enforcer back from state and re-continue to make a script.
+This might be handy in case parameters may need changing or an emergency roll-over would need to take place.
+In such a case we want to break into a pre-recorded scenario and half-way a scenario re-record the steps to be taken with changed parameters.

+Note however that when resuming such a scenario, there might be small variations in the described steps to be made, as the enforcer might decide to swap tasks that could happen at the same time for instance.

+## Mode of operation in the bunker

+In the bunker there will not be a continuous process, but at occasions there will be a on user demand generation of a scripted scenario.
+This script is composed of a number of steps.
+Each step is an input that the signer on the operational side should incorporate at a specific moment in time.

+The enforcer-tooling in the bunker can also use such a step to restore itself at a specific moment in time and re-generate a new script from that point of time.

+The tooling around the enforcer will then fast-forward the enforcer recording the changes and instructions made by the enforcer.
+This tooling is just a relative simple control script to start the enforcer with the right options, performs time increments and at each time increment takes a snapshot of the enforcer state by copying the relevant database tables, description to signer and will export the keys from the HSM and places it in a proper bundled package such that it can be shipped to the operational side.

+## Mode of operation on the operational side

+On the operational side there is a signer running as usual for OpenDNSSEC, but instead of an enforcer, there will be a replacement tool that will take the shipped file from the bunder and unpacks and imports the right contents at the appropriate time.

+Note however that since there is no interaction between signer and enforcer, it is vital that the scenario is really played as is.
+The operator is responsible to make sure the right scenario file is in place and manual steps, like the ds-seen command in OpenDNSSEC is given within the time window allowed by the parameters in the kasp.xml.

+# Shortcomings

+- Current script integrates too tightly with internal format of signer storage.
+This is not a format that can be relied upon for future usage and this scripting should get better integration in OpenDNSSEC.

+- The script currently only allows for a single zone file to be treated in this manner, but there are no fundamental problems in extending this.

+- It is assumed that publishing the DS record takes no time.
+Normally a delay is introduced by requiring the operator to validate the DS record is seen in the parent zone (and giving a "ds seen" command).

+  This is now implicitly immediately performed as soon as OpenDNSSEC allows for it.
+There is still a TTL respected.
+We assume this is not a problem since with this set-up the DS records are in fact available long in advance and can be submitted far earlier.

+- The validity of ZSK signatures must be set to be at least that of the lifetime of the ZSKs themselves.

+  This set-up does not yet allow for re-signing keysets.
+When setting the validity of ZSK signatures so short, that access to the KSK is needed before next signing instruction.
+  Note that this means that a ZSK never needs resigning, which is a limitation.
+However we probably would not want to set all signatures to the same validity period in this case.
+The signatures on ZSKs are provided using the KSK, while those on normal records by ZSK which have different strengths.
+  This is a change from the current OpenDNSSEC workings, where there is no distinction between signatures generated using a KSK or ZSK.

 # Installation